 Students wishing to earn a concentration must complete four of their electives in the concentration area.
 Concentrations are offered in Political Communication, Security Studies, and Democracy and Governance Studies.
 For MA/MBA students, the thesis requirement is optional.
 If you wish to write a thesis, you must take:

 These three classes would count toward the eight government electives you must take to complete the MA/MBA.
-MA/MBA students who successfully complete and defend their theses will be awarded honors at graduation.
+MA/MBA students who successfully complete and defend their thesis will be awarded honors at graduation.

-All dual-degree students are required to complete the following MBA courses (all courses are two credits):
+All dual-degree students are required to complete the following MBA courses.
+Dual degree recipients receive both diplomas upon completion of both programs.

 |BU.210.620||Accounting and Financial Reporting||2|